 - Private south-facing garden covering 1.5 acres over 3 levels, featuring a fully restored Victorian greenhouse, a majestic Wellingtonia and captivating Plane tree, a completely natural spring fed swimming pool, grass tennis court, sunken large trampoline and 3 terraces to relax, eat and enjoy the setting

-- Equipped for a wonderful stay, with 4 oven Aga, marble worktops, 2 roll top baths, 2 large wood burners (1 double sided), piano, high quality music integrated throughout the main living areas, and 2 flat screen TVs
+- Equipped for a wonderful stay, with 4 oven Aga, marble worktops, 2 roll top baths, 2 large wood burners (1 double sided), piano, high quality music integrated throughout the main living areas, and 2 flat screen TVs (one 65in)

 - Just a 2 minute walk down to one of the Cotswolds’ finest small towns, full of independent shops and cafes, while walking and biking is superb right from the property’s drive, and just a short drive to the Cotswold centres of Stroud, Cirencester, Bath, and Cheltenham, and on to Stow-On-The-Wold and Bourton-On-The Water.